rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. 14-findthatword
     * Script that displays lines containing the pattern “root” from the file /etc/passwd.
 14. 15-countthatword
     * Script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
+15. 16-whatsnext
+    * Script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.